wtsi-hgi/irobot/README.md

 ### Precache Policy

+* **`location`** The directory that stores the contents of the precache.
+  If using the containerised application, this should be set to the location of the bind mounted volume within the container (conventionally `/precache`).

+* **`index`** The precache tracking database filename.
+If a single filename component is given, then it is assumed to reside within the precache location; otherwise it will be stored at the specified location.
+(This probably won't need to be changed.)

 * **`size`** The maximum size of the precache.
 It can be set to `unlimited`, where it is allowed to grow indefinitely (until the disk fills), or to a defined limit.
 Upon reaching the limit, the oldest